Hello, and happy May!

 I just thought I’d do a quick blog post to let you know some of my news, in case you don’t subscribe to my newsletter or haven’t spotted my posts on social media.

-I’m pleased to tell you that The Witches of Castle Clair 4, Will of the Witch, is now available to pre-order.
-It will be published on July 26th and you can reserve your copy here.
+I’m pleased to tell you that The Witches of Castle Clair 4, Will of the Witch, was published on July 26th and you can buy your copy here.
 Here’s the gorgeous cover.
 Isn’t it fabulous?

 Here’s the blurb: